ai-dock/linux-desktop/README.md

 You may connect to the container through the [Selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC interface (default port `6100`) or through the [KasmVNC](https://github.com/kasmtech/KasmVNC) client (default port `6200`)

 A [turn server](https://github.com/coturn/coturn) is bundled with the image to ensure connectivity is possible in most circumstances.
-You should always prefer the WebRTC interface and use the VNC client only if all else fails.
+You should always prefer the WebRTC interface and use the VNC client only if you are unable to establish a WebRTC connection.

 When running with an NVIDIA GPU, the container will attempt to download the relevant graphics driver and start a GLX enabled Xorg session.
 For all other systems an Xvfb instance will be launched for VirtualGL rendering.